 If you need to test the throttle position sensor part of the idle switch, this tutorial will help: Throttle Position Sensor Test (Nissan 3.3L Pathfinder, Xterra, Frontier).

 Puedes encontrar este tutorial en Español aquí: Cómo Probar El Interruptor De Ralentí (Nissan 3.3L Pathfinder, Xterra, Frontier) (en: autotecnico-online.com).

 Testing the idle switch involves measuring continuity between specific pins of the throttle position sensor assembly.

-Since the TP sensor assembly is 2 sensors in 1 and has two connectors.... the pins that we're going to be testing are the ones that the gray connector connects to and these are labeled with the numbers 4, 5 and 6 in the illustration in the image viewer.
+Since the TP sensor assembly is two sensors in one and has two connectors, the pins that we're going to be testing are the ones that the gray connector connects to and these are labeled with the numbers 4, 5 and 6 in the illustration in the image above.